Lexicon-Group-2/Blog-project/README.md

 - [ ] Whole this page needs a lot of css.
 - [ ] So far anibody with an email can make a comment.
 Change it so that only registered users can comment a post.
 - [ ] Make a button and add an eventListener with JS to show the form in which user can make a comment.
 By default the form should be hidden.
+- [ ] Make a custom comment page instead of this django default thing.
+Similar as we did for the login page.

 ### **login.html**